 At the time of the transition from an exempt period to a taxable period, or vice versa, the participation must be adjusted from book value to fair market value.
 The result of the revaluation is included in the partitioning reserve.
 If the transition is from a taxable to an exempt sphere, a taxable partitioning reserve ("T.P.R.") is formed.
-In the case of a transition from an exempt to a taxable sphere, an exempt partitioning reserve is formed ("E.P.R.").
+If the transition is from an exempt to a taxable sphere, an exempt partitioning reserve is formed ("E.P.R.").
 This E.P.R. or T.P.R. will be released upon realization (i.e., dividend distribution or capital gain).